Last Updated on June 1, 2023 by Ravi Sankar Robbi

-In this article let’s discuss in detail, is it mandatory to file Income Tax Return (ITR) for FY 2020-21 aka AY 2021-22 for Individual tax payers.
+In this article let’s discuss in detail, is it mandatory to file Income Tax Return (ITR) for FY 2022-23 aka AY 2023-24 for Individual taxpayers.
 In addition, we are also going to discuss when you can voluntarily file (though it is not mandatory as per Income Tax Laws) your Income Tax Return.

-As per general understanding, every individual has to file income tax return (ITR) if their total income is more than the basic exemption limit.
+As per the general understanding, every individual has to file an income tax return (ITR) if their total income is more than the basic exemption limit.

 But there is a lot of confusion regarding